Chapel: History

 The word chapel, like the associated word chaplain, is ultimately derived from Latin.
 More specifically, the word is derived from a relic of Saint Martin of Tours: traditional stories about Martin relate that while he was still a soldier, he cut his military cloak in half to give part to a beggar in need.
 The other half he wore over his shoulders as a "small cape" (cappella).
 The beggar, the stories claim, was Christ in disguise, and Martin experienced a conversion of heart, becoming first a monk, then abbot, then bishop.
 This cape came into the possession of the Frankish kings, and they kept the relic with them as they did battle.
 The tent which kept the cape was called the capella and the priests who said daily Mass in the tent were known as the capellani.
 From these words, via Old French, we get the names "chapel" and "chaplain".

 The word also appears in the Irish language (Gaelic) in the Middle Ages, as Welsh people came with the Norman and Old English invaders to the island of Ireland.
 While the traditional Irish word for church was eaglais (derived from ecclesia), a new word, séipéal (from cappella), came into usage.

-In British history, "chapel" or "meeting house" were formerly the standard designations for church buildings belonging to independent or Nonconformist religious societies and their members.
+In British history, "chapel" and "meeting house" were formerly the standard designations for church buildings belonging to independent or Nonconformist religious societies and their members.
 They were particularly associated with the pre-eminence of independent religious practice in rural parts of England and Wales, the northern industrial towns of the late 18th and 19th centuries, and centres of population close to but outside the City of London.
 As a result, "chapel" is sometimes used as an adjective in England and Wales to describe members of such churches: for example in the sentence, "I'm Chapel."